sryuocampo/bark-at-the-park/README.md

 # final-project

-A full stack JavaScript solo project.
+A full stack real-time JavaScript solo project.

 ### Technologies used to build this project include:
 Figma, Visual Code Studios, HTML, CSS, React, and Firebase